 Understanding Excess Mileage

 Excess mileage charges occur when you go over your agreed mileage.
 The reason the charge is applied is that the total mileage of the vehicle is used to calculate the resale value of the vehicle.
 A greater mileage will affect this calculated resale value.
 This excess mileage charge is calculated at the end of the contract period and will vary depending on the vehicle type and the contract type.
-Please see your contract, which will be provided by the finance provider, for full details of the pence per mile charge that may be applicable.
+Mileage limits may be amended during your contract provided it meets the lenders criteria for doing so.
+Please see your contract provided by the lender for full details of the pence per mile charge that may be applicable or mileage amendment criteria.

 The following is a typical example of an excess mileage charge:

 |Excess mileage charge shown for illustrative purposes only.|

 Understanding End of Contract Charges

 The residual value of a car at the end of a contract is based on an assumed condition that it is close to ‘ready to retail’ and that it meets industry standard BVRLA Fair Wear and Tear guidelines.
 Major dents, scratches and kerbed wheels, for example, are outside these guidelines.
 The charges are applied to rectify these faults and will be passed onto you.